| |

 Discover what the difference is between journal therapy and keeping a journal.

 Journal keeping is a great self-care therapy tool for kids in our modern, high-tech, low-touch society.
-It is also a fabulous tool to help kids deal and process problems and issues they may not want to talk to others about.
+It is also a excellent tool to help kids deal and process past experiences, current problems or worries, or difficult situations and issues they may not want to talk to others about.

 Therapeutic journaling might also become the doorway that allows your child to talk about pressing issues because, for some children, it may be easier to show their journal page to a trusted adult than it is to speak their thoughts and feelings out loud.